stephenclau/factorio-isr/docs/installation.md

 # 💾 Installation Guide

-This guide covers multiple ways to install and run Factorio ISR.
+Quick setup guide for getting Factorio ISR running locally or with Docker.

 ## Prerequisites

-- Docker and Docker Compose (recommended)
+- Docker and Docker Compose (recommended), OR
-- OR Python 3.13+ for local development
+- Python 3.11+ for local development
 - A running Factorio server with console logging enabled
-- A Discord webhook URL
+- A Discord bot token and channel ID

+---

 ## Docker CLI Installation